ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://docs.aws.amazon.com/vpc/latest/peering/images/three-vpcs-peered-diagram.png)

-We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
+We can a **peer VPC** with other VPCs directly in a point-to-point fashion either within a region or across to another region.

 ![Carrier Gateway](https://docs.aws.amazon.com/wavelength/latest/developerguide/images/aws-wz.png)